matehat/MHTextSearch/Readme.md

 ### Performance

 The following graphs show the indexing and searching time (in seconds), as a function of the size of text indexed, ranging from 500 KB to about 10 MB.
+The benchmarks were run on an iPhone 5.

 ![](https://raw.github.com/matehat/MHTextSearch/master/MHTextSearch%20iOS%20Tests/benchmark.png)